Updated: Jul 9

 She isn’t out of bed yet

-Music and food, twins separated at birth, both are an archaic act of human expression and a daily chance to immerse yourself in something pleasurable.
-The Greek philosopher Epicurus thought satisfying one’s appetite is central to living well, but without excess, therefore learning to savour the everyday pleasures was the secret to happiness.
-This could take the form of a roast parsnip and garlic soup which revives the soul, or a song which grips your ears and leads you to sing and punch the air.
-Music and food are both a product of region and culture, they are both a matter of taste and their impact can both be complex and political or simply joyous and delicious.
-Yet, reduced down they’re both an attempt to satisfy a yearning for something, and therefore, when consumed and enjoyed, they give us freedom.
+Music and food, twins separated at birth, both are an archaic act of human expression and a daily opportunity for pleasure.
+The Greek philosopher Epicurus thought satisfying one’s appetite was central to living well and learning to savour the everyday pleasures was the secret to happiness; he argued the moments when there is a complete absence of suffering are our most contented.
+For me this could take the form of a roast parsnip and garlic soup or a song which gripping my ears.
+Music and food are both a product of region and culture, they are both a matter of taste and their impact can be complex, political or simply joyous.
+Reduced down to their soul, they’re both an attempt to satisfy a yearning, and therefore, when consumed, they give us freedom.

 Even in their creation there are similarities.
 Multiple and distinct ingredients combine to make a whole.
 To achieve this whole, there are techniques, craft, limitations and traditions which need to be considered.
 A good friend of mine, a long-haired bassist and a keen cook (with a particular proficiency for brownies), explained to me the likeness of the mixing of food and the mixing of music.
 He used the example of making a smoothie versus making a cake.
 When making the smoothie you’re just mixing different things together, but if you bake a cake, you’re transforming those ingredients into something new and unrecognisable.
 Music has the same intricacy, there is an almighty difference between playing two noises at once and making harmony from them, ‘harmony, like cake, is much more than the sum of its parts’.
 He also has a theory about the similarities between synthesizers and pickles, but we will leave that in the larder for now.